Wellington Koo (politician, born 1958)

-Early life
+Early life and education

-Koo was born in Taipei in 1958, to Mainlander parents originally from Shanghai.
-He attended National Taiwan University before earning a master's degree in public service law from New York University.
-Koo passed the Taiwanese bar exam in 1983, and began teaching law at Chinese Culture University in 1993, a job he held until 2003.
+Koo was born in Taipei in 1958 to waishengren parents originally from Shanghai.
+He graduated from National Taiwan University with a Bachelor of Laws (LL.B.) degree, then studied law in the United States at New York University, where he earned a Master of Laws (LL.M.) in enterprise law and a Juris Doctor (J.D.) from the New York University School of Law.
+He passed the Taiwanese bar exam in 1983 and began teaching law at Chinese Culture University in 1993, a job he held until 2003.

 Legal career

 Koo worked for Formosa Transnational Attorneys at Law, a firm founded by Fan Kuang-chun and John Chen.
 While with the firm, Koo, Lee Fu-tien, and four other Taiwanese lawyers served as liaisons between taishang based in mainland China and the businesspeople's Chinese attorneys.
 He also mentored Su Chiao-hui and represented Chen Shui-bian and Annette Lu during the 2004 presidential election.
 Other clients include Chao Chien-ming in a 2006 embezzlement scandal, and the Hung Chung-chiu family in 2013.
 Koo has also served as legal counsel for Lee Teng-hui and Tsai Ing-wen, as well as the student activists who led the 2014 Sunflower protests and the 2015 protest of curriculum guidelines.
 In 2014, he joined the defense team of Chiou Ho-shun, a man subject to the longest criminal case in Taiwanese judicial history who had been imprisoned for the murder of Lu Cheng in 1987.
 In December 2015, Koo, representing the Democratic Progressive Party as a whole, charged Kuomintang chairman Eric Chu with attempting to buy votes.
 He also acted as the DPP's legal counsel in a case against a group of KMT legislators who alleged that Tsai Ing-wen had engaged in land speculation.